codsen/codsen/packages/json-comb-core/README.md

 ## Idea

-Imagine, you have a set of JSON files.
-To keep everything under control, we need tools to maintain it.
-Otherwise, it will quickly get out of hand. `json-comb-core` will tend the following tasks:
+Imagine, you have a set of JSON files. `json-comb-core` helps to maintain and manage it:

 **Normalise those JSON files:**